mattbierner/sketchy-keylogger/README.md

 </div>

-## Technique and details
+## Overview
-Keylogger record the following in game actions (targeting Spelunky classic):

-* Arrow Keys = Movement
-* Shift = Sprint

-The following keys are used within the key log itself to understand where runs and levels start and end:

-* T = Start new game (press at least twice in a row)
-* I = End current game (press at least twice in a row)
-* K = Advance one level
+Player keyboard input is recorded during a game of Spelunky and then reconstructed into an abstract drawing.
+Player movement with the arrow keys moves the pencil around the canvas, while actions, such as using a bomb, are drawn as little circles on the movement paths.

 ### Movement
 Player movement with the arrow keys is used for drawing.
-Moving left with the left arrow draws a line to the left of the plot, while holding both the up and right arrows draws a diagonal line towards the upper right in the plot.
+Moving left with the left arrow draws a line to the left, while holding both the up and right arrows draws a diagonal line towards the upper right.
 The length of the line is determined by how long the key was pressed.

-Movements lines are colored based level:
+Movements lines are colored based on game level:

 * Mines - tan
 * Jungle - green